cocryv/filezilla-rs/README.md

 # FileZilla-rs

-A shitty implementation of FileZilla but in Rust
+A shitty implementation of FileZilla but in Rust with Tauri

 ## Features